KokoseiJ/BUFEP/specs/BUFEP_v_alpha3_spec_draft_20220705.md

 ## `0`: Ping/Pong

-Server should send back whatever payload the client has sent.
+Used to determine PMTUD and connectivity.
+No data is required in both request and response.

 ## `1`: GetInfo

 ### Request

-We are using 2 factors to identify files: Filename and Filehash.
+We are using 2 factors to identify a file: Filename and Filehash.

 Filehash is SHA256 hash of a file content, and Filename should match with the file that server has.